Głuchołazy

 Głuchołazy ([gwuxo'wazɨ] Gu-ho-wah-zi; Ziegenhals, also known by other names) is a historic town in southwestern Poland with approximately 13,534 inhabitants as of 2019.
 It is located within the Nysa County of Opole Voivodeship (province), near the border with the Czech Republic, and is the administrative seat of Gmina Głuchołazy.

 Geography

-The town is located in the historic Upper Silesia region on the northern slopes of the Opawskie Mountains, in the valley of the Biała River.
+The town is located in the historic Lower Silesia region on the northern slopes of the Opawskie Mountains, in the valley of the Bělá River.
 As of 2019, it has 13,534 inhabitants.

 Symbol and etymology

 Głuchołazy has a canting arms – the shield features a goat's head in reference to its former name Koziaszyja (in Polish), Ziegenhals (in German) and Capricolium (in Latin), which literally means "goat's neck".
 Other archaic Polish name for the town is Cygenhals.
 The Czech name Hlucholazy and regional Silesian Guchołazy are also used by their native speakers.